johno/pixyll/_posts/2020/02/2020-02-04-hashicorp-home-cluster.md

 ## Base Software

-All of the servers run Dnsmasq, Docker (using Jeff Geerling's awesome [Docker ARM Ansible Role](https://github.com/geerlingguy/ansible-role-docker_arm)) and have various mounts on them that point at my QNAP NAS
+All of the servers are setup with various tools including dnsmasq and Docker (using Jeff Geerling's awesome [Docker ARM Ansible Role](https://github.com/geerlingguy/ansible-role-docker_arm)).
+To make the different Docker containers work, the Raspberry Pis also have various CIFS mounts on them that point at my QNAP NAS.

 [site.yml](https://github.com/veverkap/pistuff/blob/master/site.yml) starts with this bootstrap segment: